Skip to main content

 The interaction must be:

-Interaction must be provided by the institutional staff who meets accrediting agency standards in the subject matter taught.
+Interaction must be provided by the institutional staff who meet accrediting agency standards in the subject matter taught.
 The definition of instructor has also been updated as an individual responsible for delivering course content and who meets the qualifications for instruction established by an institution's accrediting agency.

 Those interactions between students and TA's or Academic Coaches are not considered meeting RSI.